A PMP-inspired Evaluation Framework for Assessing Deep-Learning Earth System Models

+Community testbeds have also emerged.
+ClimateBench \citep{Climatebench1} provides a standardized framework for comparing deep-learning Earth System emulators under long-range forcing scenarios, helping move evaluation beyond black-box performance.
+WeatherBench2 \citep{Rasp2024} provides standardized metrics and protocols for global short- to medium-range data-driven weather forecasting.
+These efforts offer important precedents, but they do not fully address the need for a comprehensive evaluation of DL-ESMs using the same diagnostics routinely applied to CMIP-class Earth System models.

+Here, we address that gap by applying the PCMDI Metrics Package (PMP; \citep{lee2024PMP}) to a set of DL-ESMs.
+PMP provides a standardized and reproducible framework for evaluating ESM simulations against observational and reanalysis references, with diagnostics spanning mean climatology, modes of variability, precipitation variability, monsoon behavior, and extremes.
+Our goal is to compare selected DL-ESM outputs with reference observational datasets and with physics-based CMIP simulations that serve as benchmarks.
+In doing so, we build on the formal evaluation guidance of \citet{Ullrich2025} and demonstrate how PMP can help quantify the fit-for-purpose of DL-ESMs across variables, regions, and timescales.

+This evaluation is also intended to inform broader emerging community efforts such as AIMIP (AI-based Model Intercomparison Project (\cite{AIMIP,henn2026aimip}) which aims to evaluate and standardize AI and Machine Learning approaches for Eart System modeling by comparing AI-based emulators through pre-defined experiments.
+By using established PMP diagnostics, our analysis provides a practical pathway for incorporating DL-ESMs into reproducible, and community-relevant model-evaluation workflows.

-The paper is organized as follows: we describe the adopted evaluation strategy in Sect. \ref{Sect:ES}, and the data preparation needed to enable computation of PMP metrics in Sect. \ref{Sect:DP}.
-Then we show the set of PMP metrics obtained for the DL-ESMs and CMIP models in Sect. \ref{Sect:PMP}.
-Finally, we present concluding remarks and a final discussion in Sect. \ref{Sect:disc}.
+The paper is organized as follows.
+Section~\ref{Sect:ES} describes the selected models and evaluation strategy; Sect.~\ref{Sect:DP} summarizes the data preparation needed to compute PMP metrics applied in this study, outlines the boundary conditions, and discusses the need for data format standardization; Section~\ref{Sect:PMP} presents the PMP diagnostics for the DL-ESMs and CMIP models.
+Finally, Sect.~\ref{Sect:disc} discusses the main findings and implications for future DL-ESM development.